 The NIST Software Assurance Metrics and Tool Evaluation (SAMATE) project provides a measure of confidence in the software tools used in software assurance evaluations.
-It provides software developers and purchasers with a means of deciding whether the tools in consideration for use should be applied to the purposes required.
-Through the development of tool functional specifications, test suites and tool metrics, the SAMATE project aims to better quantify the state of the art for all classes of software assurance tools.
+It provides software developers and purchasers with a means of deciding whether the tools in consideration for use should meet software assurance requirements.
+Through the development of functional specifications, test suites and tool metrics, the SAMATE project aims to better quantify the state of the art for all classes of software assurance tools.